Muddula Krishnayya: Plot

-The film begins in a village where a supercilious woman Mangalagiri Ramanamma rides over the public.
-Krishnayya an audacious nephew to Ramanamma's henpeck husband Appa Rao, bars her violations.
-Radha the vainglory daughter of Ramanamma moves in her mother's footsteps.
-After a series of donnybrooks, Radha crushes Krishnayya.
-Being conscious of it, Appa Rao schemes to reunite their bonds.
-So, he tells Ramanamma that the single way to bend Krishnayya is to knit him with Radha.
-After which, she too concurs and keeps a few constraints.
+The film begins in a village where a supercilious woman, Mangalagiri Ramanamma, rides over the public.
+Krishnayya, an audacious nephew to Ramanamma's henpeck husband, Appa Rao, bars her violations.
+Radha, the vainglorious daughter of Ramanamma, follows in her mother's footsteps.
+After a series of conflicts, Radha crushes Krishnayya.
+Aware of this, Appa Rao schemes to reunite their bonds.
+He tells Ramanamma that the only way to bend Krishnayya is to unite him with Radha.
+After which, she, too, concurs and keeps a few constraints.
 Krishnayya also gains the proposal with causes.
-Currently, Appa Rao by hook handles the two and performs the nuptials.
-Soon after, Krishnayya orders Radha to accompany him which Ramanamma hinders.
+Currently, Appa Rao, by hook, handles the two and performs the nuptials.
+Soon after, Krishnayya orders Radha to accompany him, which Ramanamma hinders.
 As it happens, Radha indicates the alike and rift arises between the couple.
-Forthwith, reaching home Krishnayya spots a strange pretty lady Shanti therein, claiming herself as his distant relative and showing excessive secretiveness.
+Forthwith, reaching home, Krishnayya spots a strange, pretty lady, Shanti, therein, claiming herself as his distant relative and showing excessive secretiveness.

-The next morning, the whole village is startled by catching sight of Shanti comporting well-nigh to Krishnayya's wife which begrudges Ramanamma & Radha.
+The following day, the village is startled by seeing Shanti comparing well-nigh to Krishnayya's wife, who begrudges Ramanamma & Radha.
 Likewise, Krishnayya poses intimacy with Shanti to magnify their envy.
-Hence, they make various attempts to discard Shanti but in vain.
-After a while, Ramanamma detects Shanti as a popular film star and informs her men who land to retrieve her forcibly.
-Then, Krishnayya obstructs their way, seeks actuality and she reveals that she is his childhood blossom bestie.
-Right after her parent's death, she has been adopted by her aunt and made into an actress.
+Hence, they make various attempts to discard Shanti, but in vain.
+After a while, Ramanamma detects Shanti as a famous film star and informs her men, who land to retrieve her forcibly.
+Then, Krishnayya obstructs their way, seeks actuality, and reveals that she is his childhood blossom best friend.
+Right after her parents' death, her aunt adopts and molds her into an actress.
 Plus, she returned at the time of Krishnayya's wedding and screened the conflict she made in the play.
-Now Krishnayya decides to espouse Shanti which Radha also accepts.
+Now, Krishnayya decides to espouse Shanti, which Radha also accepts.
 Thus, Shanti affirms Radha is reformed, quits the village, and says goodbye to Krishnayya.
 At last, Ramanamma admits one's error.
 Finally, the movie ends on a happy note with the reunion of Krishnayya & Radha.